Skip to content ↓

 This week's learning:

-English - We will be looking at persuasive writing and researching Bear Island
+English - We will be writing up our own inspired by the Last Bear

-Maths - We will be continuing our unit on capacity and volume
+Maths - We will be continuing starting our unit on money.

 Computing - We will be learning about spreadsheets and graphing